intel/libipt/doc/howto_build.md

 button and select the builder you want to use.

 Cmake will now populate the remainder of the window with configuration options.
-Please make sure to specify at least XED_INCLUDE and XED_LIBDIR if you want to build ptxed.
 After completing the configuration, press the

     Generate